 The Solvency II regulations came into effect on 1 January 2016 and require new reporting and public disclosure arrangements to be implemented by insurance companies within the European Union.
-This document is the second version of the Solvency & Financial Condition Report ("SFCR") that is required to be submitted to the Commissariat aux Assurances ("CAA").
+This document is the second version of the Solvency & Financial Condition Report ("SFCR") that is required to be submitted to the Commissariat aux Assurances ("CAA") by the group, which comprises Colonnade Insurance S.A. ("the Company") and its subsidiary, TIG (Bermuda) Ltd. ("TIG Bermuda" and together "the Group").